cordialgerm/foe_foundry/data/5e_canonical/giant_shark.md

 ***Bite***. *Melee Weapon Attack:* +9 to hit, reach 5 ft., one target. *Hit:* 22 (3d10+6) piercing damage.

 A **giant shark** is 30 feet long and normally found in deep oceans.
-Utterly fearless, it preys on anything that crosses its path, including whales and ships.
+Utterly fearless, it preys on anything that crosses its path, including whales and ships.</statblock>